ERS Assembly 5: Airway diseases, asthma, COPD and chronic cough

 Group 05.01

-Secretary: Alexander Mathioudakis
+Chair: Alexander Mathioudakis

 The airway pharmacology and treatment Group consists of 466 members and has a truly translational research focus.
 Most airway and lung diseases are not cured and treatment is often through pharmacological agents.
 Historically, the airway pharmacology and treatment Group has focused on the pharmacology of drugs used in asthma and COPD therapy and the development of scientific rationales for new drug development.
 Thus, it covers all aspects of drug development from basic science through animal models, to phase 1-3 clinical trials.
 This area has involved collaboration between clinicians, pharmacologists and more recently molecular biologists and biochemists.